microsoft/Dynamics-365-FastTrack-Implementation-Assets/ScheduleAPI/README.md

   * LIB_OperationSet
   * LIB_Project
   * LIB_Task

-( This modules need to be copied or linked under "This PC > Documents > PowerShell > Modules")
+( These modules need to be copied or linked under "This PC > Documents > PowerShell > Modules")

 PowerShell was chosen because it is available on any Windows10 computer without the need of installing additional development tools.
 Just start "Windows PowerShell ISE" and open file "PO_CreateProject.ps1" and you can start modifying parameters and run/debug the program.